vfarcic/devops26/manuscript/02-intro.md

 The next in line is Ingress.
 The process will try to find it inside the Namespace specified as `--ingress-namespace`.
 If you did not set that argument, it'll ask you whether you'd like to install it.
 Type `y` or merely press the enter key since that is the default answer.
 You'll notice that we'll use the default answers for all the subsequent questions, since they are sensible and provide a set of best practices.

-If we did choose to install Ingress, the process proceeded and installed it through a Helm chart.
+If we did choose to install Ingress, the process installs it through a Helm chart.

 Next, we'll be asked a few questions related to Git and GitHub.
 You should be able to answer those.
 In most cases, all you have to do is confirm the suggested answer by pressing the enter key.
 As a result, `jx` will store the credentials internally so that it can continue interacting with GitHub on our behalf.
 It will also install the software necessary for correct functioning of those environments (Namespaces) inside our cluster.

-Next, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
+Finally, the installation of Jenkins X itself and a few other applications (e.g., ChartMuseum for storing Helm charts) will start.
 The exact list of apps that will be installed depends on the Kubernetes flavor, the type of the setup, and the hosting vendor.
 But, before it proceeds, it'll need to ask us a few more questions.

 * Which kind do we want to install?
 Static or serverless?